 To determine whether a lump is testicular cancer, your doctor may recommend:

-An ultrasound test can help your doctor determine the nature of any testicular lumps, such as if the lumps are solid or fluid filled.
+An ultrasound test can help your doctor determine the nature of any testicular lumps, such as if the lumps are solid or fluid-filled.
 Ultrasound also tells your doctor whether lumps are inside or outside of the testicle.
-Your doctor uses this information to determine whether a lump is likely to be testicular cancer.

 - Blood tests.
 Your doctor may order tests to determine the levels of tumor markers in your blood.
 Tumor markers are substances that occur normally in your blood, but the levels of these substances may be elevated in certain situations, including testicular cancer.
 A high level of a tumor marker in your blood doesn't mean you have cancer, but it may help your doctor in determining your diagnosis.